 A well known class of objects in combinatorial design theory are group divisible designs.
 Here, we introduce the q-analogs of group divisible designs.
-It turns out that there are interesting connections to scattered subspaces, q-Steiner systems, design packings and q^r -divisible projective sets.
+It turns out that there are interesting connections to scattered subspaces, q-Steiner systems, packing designs and q^r -divisible projective sets.

-We give necessary conditions for the existence of q-analogs of group divsible designs, construct an infinite series of examples, and provide further existence results with the help of a computer search.
+We give necessary conditions for the existence of q-analogs of group divisible designs, construct an infinite series of examples, and provide further existence results with the help of a computer search.

-One example is a $(6, 3, 2, 2)2$ group divisible design over GF(2) which is a design packing consisting of 180 blocks that such every 2-dimensional subspace in GF(2)6 is covered at most twice.
+One example is a $(6,2,3,2)2$ group divisible design over GF(2) which is a packing design consisting of 180 blocks that such every 2-dimensional subspace in $GF(2)^6$ is covered at most twice.